 Also included in the Pillar 2 requirement are two temporary capital allocations.
 The purpose of the first capital allocation is to compensate for some inherent risks in the household portfolio that are not fully reflected in the customer ratings.
 Actions have been conducted during 2011; however, enhanced focus and additional actions have been assessed necessary.
-These process improvements will be implemented during the first half of 2012.
-At present it is uncertain when the full effect is reflected in the individual solvency need and a reversal can be initiated.
+These process improvements have been implemented during the first half of 2012, among other things to fulfil the requirement according to the new provisioning rules published by the FSA, which affect the Pillar 1 calculation.
+However, at present it is uncertain when the full effect is reflected in the individual solvency need and a reversal can be initiated.
+A review of the effect of the process improvements is expected to take place in Q3-Q4 2012.
 The second capital allocation is to reflect that the current average Actual Default Frequency (ADF) exceeds the Probability of Default (PD) used in the Pillar 1 capital requirements for the IRB corporate and institutions portfolio.
 The actual default ratio peaked in 2010 and has decreased afterwards.
 However, the 2011 level was still above the used PD level meaning that the average actual default ratio increased compared to the used PD.
-Hence, the add-on for the corporate and institutions portfolio were adjusted during 2011 from 8.5% to 10% which in Q1 2012 remains to be the adequate add-on level.
+Hence, the add-on for the corporate and institutions portfolio were adjusted during 2011 from 8.5% to 10% which in Q2 2012 remains to be the adequate add-on level.

 Finally, additional capital is designated to provide buffers above current capital requirements in the event of unexpected changes to the capital base and/or risk-weighted assets.
 For the Nordea Bank Danmark Group and Nordea Bank Danmark A/S, this buffer is the difference between the measured Pillar 1 and Pillar 2 risks (including the interim allocations) and the 10.5% individual solvency need.
-The individual solvency need of 10.5% for the Nordea Bank Danmark Group allows for an internal buffer at end-Q1 of 15 bp, which equals DKK 0.4bn.
-For Nordea Kredit

-Realkreditaktieselskab the buffer is the difference between the measured Pillar 1 and Pillar 2 risks and the 10% individual solvency need.
+The individual solvency need of 10.5% for the Nordea Bank Danmark Group allows for an internal buffer at end-Q2 of 31 bps, which equals DKK 896m.
+For Nordea Kredit Realkreditaktieselskab the buffer is the difference between the measured Pillar 1 and Pillar 2 risks and the 10% individual solvency need.

 In addition to the individual solvency need, there are regulatory capital constraints related to large exposures and Basel II transition rules.
-At end-Q1 2012, large exposures and transition rules are not a material constraint for Nordea Bank Danmark A/S, but the Nordea Bank Danmark Group and Nordea Kredit Realkreditaktieselskab are affected by transition rules.
-Transition rules increase the capital requirement for Nordea Bank Danmark Group by DKK 1,662m and for Nordea Kredit Realkreditaktieselskab by DKK 3,095m.
+At end-Q2 2012, large exposures and transition rules are not a material constraint for Nordea Bank Danmark A/S, but the Nordea Bank Danmark Group and Nordea Kredit Realkreditaktieselskab are affected by transition rules.
+Transition rules increase the capital requirement for Nordea Bank Danmark Group by DKK 1,391m and for Nordea Kredit Realkreditaktieselskab by DKK 3,656m.